Dark Knights of Steel: Main plot

-While Lara and Kal-El grieve, Bruce, his powers seemingly activated by his anger, mounts his horse, finds Oliver in the forest and cuts off one of his arms.
+While Lara and Kal-El grieve, Bruce, his powers seemingly activated by his anger, tracks down Oliver and severs his bow arm.
 Alfred convinces Bruce not to kill him and they bring Oliver back to the castle for questioning.
-The Green Man visits King Jefferson and Constantine, now his advisor, in the Kingdom of Storms and informs them that Jor-El is dead.
+The Green Man visits King Jefferson and Constantine, now an accomplished magician, in the Kingdom of Storms and informs them that Jor-El is dead.
 Constantine is unnerved, beginning to doubt his own prophecy and warning Jefferson that he has angered the Kingdom of El.
-General Waller calls for war against the Kingdom of Storms but royal jester and advisor Harley and Alfred counsel against this.
-Kal-El blames Bruce for failing to protect his father and confronts Oliver in the dungeon, though is determined to prove that his family are not the killers they have been made out to be.
-On the nearby island of Amazonia, Queen Hippolyta's advisor Lois Lane informs her of Jor-El's death.
-She goes to the sparring field to inform Jor-Els daughter Zala and her lover Diana.
+General Amanda Waller insists on a declaration of war but the royal jester, Harleen Quinzel, and Alfred counsel against this.
+Kal-El blames Bruce for failing to protect his father and confronts Oliver in the dungeon, saying he will prove that his family are not the monsters the people believe them to be.
+On the nearby island of Amazonia, Queen Hippolyta learns of Jor-El's death from the priestess Lois.
+She goes to the sparring field to inform Jor-El's estranged daughter Zala Jor-El and her lover, Hippolyta's daughter Diana.
 Zala flies off enraged, with Lois and Diana fearing that the war they have been trying to prevent is now inevitable.
-Zala goes to the Pierce's castle and murders Jefferson's son, Jacob in front of him.
+Zala then murders Jefferson's son, Prince Jacob Pierce, in front of him.

-Master Olsen sees a falling star and Bruce and Alfred are sent to investigate by Lara, as it may signify the beginning of the prophecy.
+Master James Olsen sees a falling star and Bruce and Alfred are sent to investigate by Lara, as it may signify the beginning of the prophecy.
 The Metal Men arrive at the impact site first but are killed by Zala.
 King Jefferson and Constantine travel to Amazonia, where they meet with Queen Hippolyta, Diana, Lois and General Philippus and inform them of Jacob's death.
-He admits that he had Jor-El killed and stated that Zala was responsible for murdering his son, which Diana refuses to believe.
-Despite this, Hippolyta promises that, should the Kingdom of Storms go to war with the Els, she will support him, causing a disgusted Diana to leave.
+He admits that he had Jor-El killed and reveals that Zala was responsible for murdering his son, which Diana refuses to believe.
+Despite this, Hippolyta promises him Amazonia's support in the coming war, causing a disgusted Diana to leave.
 As Jefferson sails home, he reveals that having Diana removed from the Amazon court was a part of his plan due to her loyalty to the El family.
-Zala then attacks the ship and murders Jefferson who, in his dying moments, tells Constantine that Anissa is now Queen.
+Zala then ambushes and murders the king, who, in his dying moments, orders Constantine to ensure that Princess Anissa Pierce succeeds him.
 Meanwhile, Bruce finds the kryptonite and it makes him weak.
-He confesses to Alfred that Jor-El was his father and Alfred tells him he already knows.
+He confesses to Alfred that Jor-El was his father, and Alfred tells him he already knows.